-Our gut (including both small and large intestines) plays an important part in maintaining good health through hosting a large and diverse community of bacteria, which aid the digestion and absorption of nutrients from food we eat (1 2).
-However when things start to go wrong gastrointestinal wars occur and medical practitioners need to figure out who the culprits are.
+Our gut (including both small and large intestines) plays an important part in maintaining good health through hosting a large and diverse community of bacteria, which aid the digestion and absorption of nutrients from the food we eat (1 2).
+However, when things start to go wrong gastrointestinal wars occur and medical practitioners need to figure out who the culprits are.

 Common culprits (medical conditions) that affect the proper functioning of the gut are:

 - Bowel cancer

 - Irritable Bowel Syndrome (IBS) and related functional gut disorders.

 Irritable Bowel Syndrome

 Irritable bowel syndrome (IBS) is a common functional gastrointestinal disorder (FGID) affecting approximately 15 to 20% of the New Zealand population and one in seven Australians (1 3) .
 The syndrome is also common in the USA, Europe and many Asian countries (1).
 This condition is characterised by unpleasant and chronic relapsing symptoms of:

 - altered bowel habit (ranging from diarrhoea to constipation)

 - some people also have non-gastrointestinal symptoms: fatigue, nausea, backache, and feelings of anxiety or depression.